Fashion Entrepreneur Fund Launches Website at Inaugural Alliance Dinner | www.lokmattimes.com

 Fashion Entrepreneur Fund Launches Website at Inaugural Alliance Dinner

+Fashion Entrepreneur Fund’s website unveiled at the first official Alliance Dinner by Team Indian Fashion Awards New Delhi (India), ...

+Fashion Entrepreneur Fund’s website unveiled at the first official Alliance Dinner by Team Indian Fashion Awards

-New Delhi [India], September 14: Fashion Entrepreneur Fund (FEF), an initiative by India Fashion Awards, achieved a significant milestone by hosting its inaugural "Alliance Dinner" and launching its website on September 3, 2023, at The Claridges in New Delhi.
+New Delhi (India), September 15: Fashion Entrepreneur Fund (FEF), an initiative by India Fashion Awards, achieved a significant milestone by hosting its inaugural “Alliance Dinner” and launching its website on September 3, 2023, at The Claridges in New Delhi.

-Founded by Sanjay Nigam, FEF's primary objective is to offer vital financial support and mentorship, fostering a collaborative and sustainable entrepreneurial ecosystem.
-This innovative venture studio is backed by the esteemed Indian film director Karan Johar and business luminaries from the fashion and business domain such as Naveen Jindal, Robin Raina, J.K.
-Lalwani, Sandeep Jain, Vagish Pathak, Idha Pathak, Vinod Dugar, Gaurav Dalmia and Samir Modi.
+Founded by Mr. Sanjay Nigam, FEF’s primary objective is to offer vital financial support and mentorship, fostering a collaborative and sustainable entrepreneurial ecosystem.
+This innovative venture studio is backed by the esteemed Indian film director Mr. Karan Johar and business luminaries from the fashion and business domain such as Mr. Naveen Jindal, Mr. Robin Raina, Mr. J.K.
+Lalwani, Mr. Sandeep Jain, Mr. Vagish Pathak, Ms. Idha Pathak, Mr. Vinod Dugar, Mr. Gaurav Dalmia and Mr. Samir Modi.

 The inauguration ceremony of the FEF website paved the way for a surge of exceptionally talented individuals equipped with tools and knowledge to thrive in the industry.
 Bollywood’s heartthrob and actor Ranveer Singh’s enthusiastic presence electrified the event.